sirius-valley/twitter-frontend-challenge/README.md

 **Why is it important?** In order to reduce the duplicated lines, we need to know when and how to reduce them.

-### DRY, part two

-The "user" object is used in many places, like Header, CommentPage, etc.

-In all these places, we fetch the user from the Backend with service.me().

-Change this for the user to be fetched once (for example, in the login) and then save it to be used globally.

 ### Caching makes your life (and the users') simpler

 You may have noticed we do a lot of requests.
 Every time you go to a page, we request the data again from the BE.